redshadowz/GroupFinder/README.md

 10/20/2025 update: I finished the new trade and guild detection system.
 Which greatly shrunk the size of the database file(~720k down to ~525k).
 Now I'm working on a small foreign language interpreter.

 PS: If you guys are curious how the addon works.
 You can test a phrase by typing "/gf test <text>".
 It shows any string/word changes and the scoring system.
-Each word will display the "normal word..trade..guild".
+Each word will display the "normal word..trade word..guild word".

 PS: I can't test the addon with other languages/clients, but I'm interested in whether the addon even works for people who don't speak English.
 And if not, what I would need to make it work.